webix-hub/docs/data/api/refs/ui.datatable.md

 - api/link/ui.datatable_adjust.md - adjusts the component to the size of the parent HTML container
 - api/ui.datatable_adjustcolumn.md - adjusts a column to the width of the content
 - api/ui.datatable_adjustrowheight.md - autodetect height of rows in datatable
-- api/link/ui.datatable_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/ui.datatable_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.datatable_bind.md - binds components
 - api/link/ui.datatable_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/ui.datatable_callevent.md - calls an inner event
 - api/link/ui.datatable_clearall.md - removes all items from the component
-- api/link/ui.datatable_clearcss.md - removes css class from all items
+- api/link/ui.datatable_clearcss.md - removes CSS class from all items
 - api/ui.datatable_clearselection.md - clears selection
 - api/link/ui.datatable_clearvalidation.md - removes all validation marks from the component
 - api/ui.datatable_closesub.md - closes subrow or subview for an item with the given id